 of anything done repetitively is an important skill.

 Most, although not quite all, of our people go to at least one market.

-We have markets Wednesday and Thursday afternoons (into the evening), and two on Saturday morning.
+We have markets Wednesday afternoons (into the evening), and Saturday mornings.

-In a typical year, the Wednesday market, and one of the Saturday markets, required 3 people at peak season.
+In a typical year the Saturday market required 3 people at peak season.